AdobeDocs/pdfservices-api-documentation/src/pages/overview/1.3.0/pdf-services-api/index.md

 ## Getting credentials

-Developing with the PDF Services SDK requires an Adobe-provided credential.
+Developing with the PDF Tools SDK requires an Adobe-provided credential.
 To get one, [click HERE](/document-services/gettingstarted/?ref=getStartedWithServicesSDK), and complete the workflow.
 Be sure to copy and save the credential values to a secure location.

 **Validity term**: The certificate associated with your credential is valid for one year.
 However, you can simply regenerate a new credential or apply a new certificate to the current credentials from the Document Cloud [developer console](https://console.adobe.io/).